hhtokpinar/sqfEntity/README.md

     class MyDbModel extends SqfEntityModel {
     MyDbModel() {
     databaseName = "sampleORM.db";
-    databaseTables = [
+    // put defined instance of tables  into the list. databaseTables = [
       TableProduct.getInstance,
       TableCategory.getInstance,
       TableTodo.getInstance,
+    ];
-    ]; // put defined tables into the list. ex: [TableProduct.getInstance, TableCategory.getInstance]
+    // put defined sequences into the sequences list. sequences = [SequenceIdentity()];

-    bundledDatabasePath =
-        null; // "assets/sample.db"; // This value is optional.
-When bundledDatabasePath is empty then EntityBase creats a new database when initializing the database
+    // This value is optional.
+When bundledDatabasePath is empty then EntityBase creats a new database when initializing the database bundledDatabasePath = null; // ex: "assets/sample.db";

+    // set this property to your DBModel.dart path for ex: "import 'MyDbModel.dart';" customImports = "import 'MyDbModel.dart';";
     }}